Beyond Meat Continues Surge After Q1 Earnings Beat (NASDAQ:BYND)

 “Our team continued to scale our business in both retail and foodservice as we benefited from broad-based growth in the first quarter.
 Looking ahead, we believe we are in the early stages of achieving the growth that Beyond Meat is capable of as we remain focused on efforts to increase brand awareness, expand our distribution channels, launch additional innovative products, and invest in our infrastructure and capacity to be able to serve a robust global market for plant-based meats.”

-Beyond Meat shares are up 24 percent at $123.44 in the after-hours session after closing at $99.50.
+Beyond Meat shares are up 8.2 percent at $107.38 in the after-hours session.
 The stock is up more than 50 percent since its May 2 IPO.

 Photo courtesy of Beyond Meat.